Part 2 of 4: How to Improve the health of your Vagus Nerve (using science)

 There is increasing interest over recent decades by scientist in mindfulness meditation.
 Who isn’t mindfulness getting fashionable with – right?

 However different types of meditation might have different effects, which begs the question … which techniques are likely to be best for your HRV?
-One of our few HRV gurus, James Heathers, and some colleagues had a good look at Vipassana meditation (Krygier et al., 2013) and it looks [update] …well on closer examiunation ….. unclear, although some things within HRV change, overal HRV does not seem to improve.
+One of our few HRV gurus, James Heathers, and some colleagues had a good look at Vipassana meditation (Krygier et al., 2013) and it looks …well on closer examiunation ….. unclear, although some things within HRV changed (very technical stuff), overal HRV did not seem to improve.
 Vipassana is taught in a standardised manner world-wide in a 10-day course (with about 100 hours of practice – my word).
 If you want to dip your toe in without that sort of terrifying commitment here is a lovely video:

 Loving Kindness Meditation is also being studied at the UCLA Mindfulness Awareness Research Centre and has also been linked to HRV (although as mentioned in other blogs the study linking the two had major methods flaws).